I had my first appointment with a nutrition specialist on Friday of last week.

 We talked for a while about what had brought me to her.
-I explained that I feel my eating habits are the last frontier or barrier to good diabetic control, and I wanted to focus some attention on that area of management.
+I explained that I feel my eating habits are the last frontier or barrier to decent diabetes management, and I wanted to focus some attention on that area.
 I talked a bit about my strange likes and dislikes, and the frustrations that they cause with my blood sugars.

 You know what?
 She was excited to help me!
 Wow!
 I was blown away.
 I could literally see the gears turning in her head.

 We talked about the typical times of day that I ate.
 She threw out about a zillion ideas of foods, trying to get a better feel for things that I liked/disliked, or things I was or was not willing to try.
 There were a pretty large number of things that I thought I might like or at least thought I could try.

 One of the biggest things we came up with for why I like/don’t like foods was the texture.
 She had a solution for that.
 “Blenderize it!!” she says.
 Make a smoothie.
 Puree the crap out of things where the texture bothers you!
 Try to learn the taste of it, and we can overcome the texture of it.

 We came up with a schedule of times that would be best for me to eat, and estimated calories for each meal & snack.

 We started a menu of sorts, where I have a handful of things that I can try for breakfast, lunch, & snacks.
 We ran out of time to build up anything for dinner, but she did lay out a calorie target and servings from the different nutritional groups.